ethersphere/bee-js/README.md

 `periodLength` seconds, so old postage-batch eviction never breaks the latest update.
 See [ROLLING_FEED.md](./ROLLING_FEED.md) for the full design.

+A rolling feed only stays readable while the writer keeps publishing.
+Keeping it alive is the application's job, not the SDK's, so a writer belongs on a timer — republish on every tick, even when the data has not changed.

+#### Writer

 ```js
 import { Bee, PrivateKey, Topic } from '@ethersphere/bee-js'